open-uem/openuem-docs/docs/02-Installation/01-Server/02-windows.md

 You must select which OpenUEM server component do you want to install.

 :::note
-In this page we’re assuming that you’re installing all the components in the same machine but remember that you can distribute the component in different machines.
+In this page we’re assuming that you’re installing all the components in the same machine but remember that you can distribute the components in different machines.
 :::

 ![Select components](/img/windows/select_components.png)